subhk/FeastKit.jl/docs/getting_started.md

-# Getting Started with FEAST.jl
+# Getting Started with Feast.jl

-This guide will get you up and running with FEAST.jl in minutes.
+This guide will get you up and running with Feast.jl in minutes.
 Whether you're new to eigenvalue problems or an experienced user, this tutorial covers everything you need to know.

 ## Table of Contents